 - Preliminary Championships take place at Local Feiseanna only - not at Regional/National or International Events.

 Please note that dancers progress from Intermediate Premiership into Preliminary Championship when they have a total of 4 dances in Open, two of which must be hardshoe dances.
+A dancer who has not yet reached this qualification may continue to dance Intermediate Premiership until he/she has done so.
 Dancers only become eligible for the Open Championships at local Feiseanna when they have won 2 Preliminary Championships in which there have been a minimum of 3 participants.

 - Participants in the age groups Under 12 and over in Championships at local feiseanna have to dance either a Reel or a Slip Jig and either a Treble Jig or Hornpipe and if required a Modern Set Dance.
 This will be at the judges’ discretion.
 If there are 10 or more dancers in the championship a recall of 50 % of the dancers is required.
 The dancers with the highest scores in the first two rounds will then be recalled to dance a Modern Set.